-Body language and tone of voice can convey a wrong message to a complainant.
-Lack of eye contact, raised eyebrows, an angry or sympathetic or incredulous or impatient tone of voice can conflict with the words a board member uses.
+Body language and tone of voice can convey a wrong message to participants in the hearing process.
+Lack of eye contact, raised eyebrows, an angry or sympathetic or incredulous or impatient tone of voice can conflict with the words a Board member uses.
 All actions and expressions contribute to the appearance of fairness.

 Parties are often willing to accept bad news if they think that they have been heard through a fair process by an open-minded board.
 But an air of impatience, indifference, or hostility can ruin that impression.
-Try to look at the proceedings through the eyes of the parties who may be directly and personally affected by the board's decision.
+Try to look at the proceedings through the eyes of the parties who may be directly and personally affected by the Board's decision.